-So that we can provide a range of culturally appropriate services, Carers Link endeavour to employ carers with a range of linguistic, physical and cultural skills to best meet the needs of our clients.
+So that we can provide a range of culturally appropriate services, Carers Link endeavour to employ carers with a range of linguistic, physical and cultural skills to best meet the needs of our customers.
 Our staff also receive cultural awareness training upon commencement.

 If you have any particular cultural or personal requirements, please don’t hesitate to discuss these with us.

-Our clients have the rights to:
+Our customers have the rights to:

 - Be treated equally regardless of age, gender, race, religion, ethnicity or disability;